tmikonen/quantitatively/_posts/2019-02-11-the-braintwist.md

 To see what is going on, let's look at the number of cards drawn during the game.
 This is illustrated in the two histograms below.
 The first one shows the data for games that were won, while the latter shows the games that were lost.
 The data are shown for the decks with 15, 16, and 17 Braingeysers (and correspondingly, 25, 24, and 23 Black Lotuses).

-First of all, in both figures, the highest bar is at 40 cards drawn.
-This number means that the whole deck has been drawn before the game was won or lost.
-This is true for the vast majority of games, irrespective of the number of Braingeysers.
-However, with 15 Braingeysers, drawing the whole deck almost always translates into a win (very high bar in the first figure, a tiny one in the second).
-With 16, the odds of winning are almost 50-50, and with 17 Braingeysers, the odds are almost negligibly, even if the whole deck was drawn.

-There is actually a very simple explanation for this.
-First, assume that in the end the whole deck has been drawn.
-The minimum amount of Braingeysers that need to be cast to achieve this is 2; the first one cast with 7 Black Lotuses to draw 19 cards, then the second one drawing the rest.
-The amount of mana required to do this is:

-deck size - number of cards in starting hand + fixed mana costs = 40 - 8 + 4 = 36.

-In addition to this 36 mana, one needs 35 more to deck the opponent.
-So, a total of 36 + 35 = 71 mana.
-This is equal to the mana available from 24 Black Lotuses.
-It's no wonder then, that the win probability drops to zero when the number of Black Lotuses goes to 23.
-There are simply not enough Black Lotuses in the whole deck to win the game!

 ![](../img/braintwist/Twisterless_Braintwist_histo1.jpg)

 *The histogram of cards drawn on turn 1 in a game with the Twisterless BrainTwist.
 Sampled over winning games.*